Robert Cialdini

 Key takeaways:

-- Insights into how rivals or disconnected groups can become aligned around common goals
+- How to develop the conditions that allow rivals or disconnected groups to align around common goals

-A presentation examining how leaders use the influence process to guide decisions, generate change, and move people toward positive outcomes.
+Examines how leaders use the influence process to guide decisions, generate commitment, and move organisations toward positive outcomes.

 Key takeaways: